 First of all, let’s address something.
 Can anyone learn how to play guitar?
 Often times, people doubt their ability to be able to learn how to play a musical instrument, get discouraged, and quit.

-I just happened to want to know how can I learn how to play guitar quickly, so I just started to play what I thought was possible at the time.
-Some things were too hard at the time, but it was a learning experience.
+I just happened to want to know how can I learn how to play guitar quickly, so I just started to play what I thought was possible at my skill level back then.
+Some things were too hard for me at the time, but it was a learning experience.

-In retrospect, I probably should have started with the fundamentals of guitar.
+While I did make good progress on my own, in retrospect, I probably should have started with the fundamentals of guitar.
 It would have given me the foundation for things I would find useful years down the road.
-I should have learned how to play guitar scales and memorized all of the guitar chords.
+For example, early on, I should have learned how to play guitar scales and memorized all of the guitar chords.